Current vacancies

 Cowley, Oxford

 A rewarding role managing our well-established and much-loved youth group for 18 to 25-year-olds who are autistic without a Learning Disability.
-The youth group provides a relaxed, nurturing, and empowering space for members to socialise and build confidence, friendships, and independence.
+The youth group provides a nurturing and empowering space for members to socialise, build confidence, friendships, independence, and be empowered with decision-making and a sense of agency and ownership within the group.
 Typically, the members attend mainstream college or employment and are seeking to become more independent and connected.

 You will coordinate the youth group and line manage one Youth Support Worker and a group of volunteers.
 You will enable young people to engage with peers, build friendships, become more independent, and organise and lead sessions themselves.